aragon023/Frameworks-Module-Final-Assesment/README.md

 Note
 - Tests are configured via pytest.ini (pytest-django)
-- There are no frontend automated tests in this repository yet
+- There are no frontend automated tests in this repository

 ---